-If you want to get into cycling right now, and you’re probably wondering which one to choose between a flat bar and drop-bar roadie.
+If you want to get into cycling right now, and you’re probably wondering which one to choose between, a flat bar and a drop-bar roadie.
 There are some significant differences between the two bars, and each of them has pros and cons.

 So let’s find out which one you should choose flat bar vs. drop bar.

-The flat bar bike puts in a more upright position, and this is much more comfortable for beginners because it requires much less flexibility in your back.
-Also, if you ride with a commuter backpack, the flat bar is much more suitable and comfortable.
+The flat bar bike puts you in a more upright position, and this is much more comfortable for beginners because it requires much less flexibility in your back.
+Also, if you ride with a biking backpack, the flat bar is much more suitable and comfortable.

 The drop-bar road bike allows you to stay longer and lower on the front of the bike and be more aerodynamic – meaning that you should go faster on it.
 Not to mention that you get your center of gravity lower, which in return should help to corner.

 Everything comes to the simple question here – where are you going to ride your bike?
 If you plan to ride your new road bike in the backcountry and want to make some century rides, then the drop bar would be the obvious choice.
 With the drop bar, you get in a comfortable for speed low-ride position, which is more aerodynamic, and cornering is a breeze.